rekterakathom/Overthrow/BUILDING.md

 Copy everything from the tools folder to the root of your P: drive

+Copy everything from the imports folder to the root of your P: drive

 Copy ArmaScriptCompiler.exe and HEMTT.exe to the root of your P: drive

 Copy the repository to the root of your P: drive (P:/Overthrow)